teachaccess/accessibility-skills-hiring-toolkit/roles/legal-counsel.md

 - Experience supporting colleagues and teams in meeting their compliance responsibilities

+#### Preferred
-Preferred: Applicants with the following qualifications will be preferred:
+Applicants with the following qualifications will be preferred:
 - Experience incorporating compliance with digital accessibility regulations and standards into contracts with third parties (e.g., technology vendors, professional services)
 - Experience responding to complaints related to inaccessible digital resources